pmoorman/growthcasts/collections/_parts/worst-case.md

 So then the question is...

 {: .handwriting .handwriting--primary}
-What if — in the absolute worst case scenario — you’d get a world class growth marketing education… absolutely for FREE?
+What if — in the absolute worst case scenario — you’d get a world class growth marketing education… <span class="underline underline--medium">absolutely for FREE?</span>

 Think it over.
 I'm trying to make this a no-brainer to you.